wgalbraith/280/docs_student/regression-log-transform.md

 In the last section, we emphasized the importance of meeting the conditions for using a linear model before interpreting the results.
 Up until now, we have only presented this as a problem without a solution.
 If our data does not satisfy one or more of the conditions, it is often a solution to transform, or reexpress one, or both, of your variables so that the conditions are reasonably satisfied.

-# Example: When a Semi-Log Transformation Is Sufficient
+# Example: A Semi-Log Transformation

-## Context

 Suppose we are studying **algal concentration** in a lake over time during the early stage of an algal bloom.